 How to Apply

 The Made in NY Writers Room is specifically for television writers who are residents of New York City.
 The application cycle for the 2018-2019 Made in NY Writers Room closed in December 2018.
 You can learn about the past application requirements here: Fellowship Guidelines.
-Announcements for the next cycle will not be provided until the next cycle is determined.
+Announcements for the next cycle will be provided on this page when future plans have been determined.

 Department of Small Business Services (SBS): The NYC Department of Small Business Services (SBS) helps unlock economic potential and create economic security for all New Yorkers by connecting New Yorkers to good jobs, creating stronger businesses, and building thriving neighborhoods across the five boroughs.